eoscanada/eos-bios/sample_config/README.md

 Table of contents:

 * `config.yaml` is a **local** configuration file, read by `eos-bios` to know about its environment.
 * `my_discovery_file.yaml` is the file you will publish to a public URL and give that URL to people.
-It includes the votes (`wingmen`) to other BPs you wish to launch the network with.
+It includes the votes (`peers`) to other BPs you wish to launch the network with.
 * `publish_discovery_file.sh` is a script you tweak to publish the `my_discovery_file.yaml` to a location of your choice.
 * `hook_*` are the hooks used by `eos-bios` to automate your infrastructure configuration.
 The sample files start a Docker instance locally.
   * When running `boot`, these are executed in order: `hook_init`, `hook_boot_network`, `hook_publish_kickstart_data` and `hook_done`.